ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-backup.markdown

 * If the database being backed up is NOT encrypted:
   We will encrypt it using an encryption key that **we** manage, unique to your account.
 * If your database IS encrypted:
-  **Your database encryption key** will be used to encrypt the backup as well.
+  **Your own database encryption key** will be used to encrypt the backup as well.

   {WARNING: }
-  **Be aware** that RavenDB does NOT keep or manage your database encryption keys.
+  **Be aware** that RavenDB does NOT keep or manage your own database encryption keys.
   If you lose them we will NOT be able to help you decrypt your backup files or database.
   Keep your encryption keys safe!
   {WARNING/}